 Meet the famous TV presenters now selling the Kremlin’s failing military campaign as a ‘holy war’ for survival

-Click here to launch the story - APP TESTING
+Click here to launch the story - APP TESTINGScroll down to start

 Day after day, millions tune in to see larger-than-life presenters discuss what is happening across the border in Ukraine.
 Their shows are selling a compelling story - one where Russia is the hero and Ukraine and the West the villains.